gardener/landscapercli/docs/reference/landscaper-cli_components-cli_component-archive_resources_add.md

   compress: true # defaults to false
   exclude: "*.txt"
   mediaType: "application/gzip" # optional, defaulted to "application/x-tar" or "application/gzip" if compress=true
-...
+  preserveDir: true # optional, defaulted to false; if true, the top level folder "my/path" is included ...

 </pre>